Ahmadwaleed1246k/E_Commerce_Mart/README.md

-# E-Mart: Premium E-Commerce & Marketplace Application
+# FAST Mart: Premium E-Commerce & Marketplace Application

 E-Mart is a feature-rich, high-performance Android application designed to bridge the gap between buyers and sellers.
 Built using native Java (Android SDK) and powered by Firebase, the application offers real-time synchronization, offline caching, and a modern user interface supporting dynamic theme-switching.